The Wizard of Oz (arcade game)

-The Wizard of Oz is an arcade pusher game based on the 1939 film that awards token chips and cards that are redeemable for prizes.
+The Wizard of Oz is an arcade coin pusher game based on the 1939 film that awards token chips and cards that are redeemable for prizes.
 The player shoots coins into the machine which drops chips and cards.
 The player collects the cards and chips that can be redeemed later for prizes.
 The coins are retained by the machine.
 Most arcades that have this game will award a jackpot for collecting the entire series of cards.
-It can be played by up the six players.
+It can be played by up to six players.
 The game is developed by Elaut Belgium and released in the fall of 2010.
 According to the company's press release, the game was very well received by players and amusement centers.

 Cabinet

 Each side of the machine features one of the following characters: